Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 #0b1111111111111111111111111111111111111111111111111111111111111111111111101111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111
 ```

-You'll see that 184th bit (counting from the right starting at 0) has flipped to 0.
+You'll see that the 184th bit (counting from the right starting at 0) has flipped to 0.

 If a bit is zero, it'll set it to 1:
 ```python